Jay-Z denies allegations he sexually assaulted a 13-year-old in 2000 with Sean ‘Diddy’ Combs

 In a statement addressed to CNN, Carter called the allegations “so heinous in nature that I implore you to file a criminal complaint, not a civil one!!
 Whomever would commit such a crime against a minor should be locked away, would you not agree?”

-Combs was indicted on charges of sex trafficking, racketeering conspiracy and prostitution related charges.
-Combs pleaded not guilty to the charges and has denied all wrongdoing in roughly 30 civil lawsuits that have been filed against him.
+Combs was indicted in September on charges of sex trafficking, racketeering conspiracy and prostitution related charges.
+He pleaded not guilty to the charges and has denied all wrongdoing in roughly 30 civil lawsuits that have been filed against him.

 The woman, who is identified as a Jane Doe, says she was 13 years old at the time she was allegedly assaulted by Combs and Carter at an after party following the Video Music Awards in 2000.
 The woman alleges she began to feel woozy after consuming a drink at the party and wandered into a nearby bedroom.
 The woman alleges Carter raped her first, followed by Combs.
 The woman says she hit Combs and ran out of the party, according to the amended lawsuit.